Selected Articles

 Some big ideas, life advice, and reliving a 2019 jetski accident.

 Originally published as an ebook in 2019, Pumpernickel & Peanut Butter is now available to read here, unaltered and in its entirety.
-Through original charts, tables, and case studies, it serves as a guide to being weird in a world that demands normalcy.
+Through original charts, tables, and case studies, the book-turned-essay explores seven reasons why weird works, when it doesn’t, why it’s difficult to maintain, and how to reclaim your own weirdness if you’ve lost it.

+Above all, it challenges you to consider why you haven’t been compounding your weirdness all along.
 I hope you enjoy it.
-If not, just remember: I wrote this seven years ago. 🙃
+(If not, just remember: I wrote this seven years ago. 🙃)

 From time to time, my friends in their twenties will reach out to me.
 They’ll ask me questions about life.
 Some of them are more direct than others, but it’s always about “finding” themselves.
 It’s like they’re searching for something.